 Leeds is a truly cultural city.
 Leeds' bid to be European Capital of Culture 2023 and the emerging Cultural Strategy will be transformational and help redefine the city.
 South Bank is a microcosm of Leeds’ culture scene – a diverse and exciting mix of attractions, communities, events and places to gather – with something new to enjoy every visit.

-We want your ideas on the future of South Bank and you can have your say here using our online survey.
+We want your ideas on the future of South Bank Leeds.
+You can have your say by emailing us at firstname.lastname@example.org